 When it comes to SCA vs. SAST, it’s important to understand that each tool has a different scope when it comes to software security, meaning that they complement each other as part of a comprehensive application security approach.
 To understand how that works, let’s first take a look at some of the key differences between SAST and SCA.

-SAST vs SCA: What’s the difference?
+SAST vs SCA: Key differences

 Software Composition Analysis and Static Application Security Testing tools are aligned around their ultimate goal: securing software development processes and helping eliminate known vulnerabilities and potential vulnerabilities from code.
 But they differ in key ways: